A Culturally Lebanese Guest-Honoring Meal

 What’s in the recipe?

 Here is the thing.
 Not much!
-Mainly fish, rice, onions and nuts.
+Mainly fish, rice, onions, Almonds, and Pine nuts.
 The culinary secret is in the variety of spices, the cooking liquid, the method of browning the white rice, and the way the dish is presented.

 In brief: The secret is in the culinary method.
 And when there is a fish, there is always pleasure and appreciation at the Lebanese tables!